 - Slower heart rates

 - The time of day the blood was drawn.
-Dogs and cats T4 levels fluctuate every 20-30 minutes.
+Dogs T4 levels fluctuate every 20-30 minutes.

 - The age of the dog.

-- Dogs on NSAIDs like carprofen (Rimadyl) will lower the T4 levels in the dogs blood.
+- Dogs on NSAIDs like carprofen (Rimadyl) will have lower a T4 level.

-If your dog has a lower T4 but falls into one of the above categories, there is a T3 test that can give a more precise answer as to how your dog’s thyroid gland is working.
-The T3 test tends to be more expensive.
+If your dog has a lower T4 but falls into one of the above categories, additional testing to include T3 test may be recommended.
+In some cases a full thyroid panel is necessary to find a precise answer as to how your dog’s thyroid gland is working.